Teaching English and Living in South Korea

 One of my favorite dishes is Samgye-tang, a lovely soup with an entire chicken in it that is stuffed with rice, chestnuts, and flavored with ginseng.
 It is a hearty and satisfying meal.
 Another tasty treat is bulgogi, thinly sliced beef often simmered with various mushrooms, onions with a slightly sweet flavor.
 Korea is renowned for its barbeque.
 Don’t be surprised when you are handed a pair of scissors at the table to cut the meat up into bite-size bits.
 You also get scissors with various noodle dishes so you can chop them up into manageable bite-sized mouthfuls.
 Also, be prepared for the various forms of kimchi.
 It is true that Koreans have it with every meal.
 It does take a little getting used to but one can actually come to enjoy that fermented cabbage and red chili paste taste.
 But maybe not for breakfast.

-It can be tough finding restaurants that have English menus, which will make eating out very frustrating unless you opt for McDonald’s or KFC.
+It can be tough finding restaurants that have English menus, which will make eating out very frustrating unless you opt for Western fast food chains.
 It will be worth the effort to immediately learn how to read the Korean script called Han-gul.
 Nearly all menus are in this Korean form of script.